-Identifying what is about the performances that is different between candidates can clarify the charities that are important to record.
-Each candidate is likely to carry out the same stops so a checklist of this information would not help differentiate between them.
-How qualitative comments on how well they do it, and quantitative records of accuracy and plerances would.
+Identifying what is about the performances that is different between candidates can clarify the qualities that are important to record.
+Each candidate is likely to carry out the same steps so a checklist of this information would not help differentiate between them.
+However qualitative comments on how well they do it, and quantitative records of accuracy and olerances would.